 Field capacities were signifiantly higher in the cover cropped plots at both the West-grain (p = 0.07) and Central-silage (p = 0.05) trials.
 At the West-grain trial, the soil water at field capacity was increased (after sand correction) from 33.6 to 36.0%, and at the Central-silage trial from 38.1 to 40.6%, respectively.
 The West-grain trial consistently produced the lowest above-ground CC biomasses, and the Central-silage trial the highest (Table 1), indicating the changes in water held at field capacity could not be predicted based on CC above-ground biomass production.
-Likewise, there was no pattern between soil textures and presence or absence of a CC effect on water held at field capacity, meaning knowing a soil’s texture does not help predict whether a CC will affect water held at field capacity.
+Likewise, there was no pattern between soil textural characteristics and presence or absence of a CC effect on water held at field capacity, meaning that knowledge of a soil’s texture did not help predict whether a CC would affect water held at field capacity.

-While the West-grain results were not significant without a sand correction, the trial exhibited the same trend of increased water at field capacity with CCing regardless of whether the sand correction was included or not.
+While the West-grain results were not significant without a sand correction, the trial exhibited the same trend of increased water at field capacity with cover cropping regardless of whether the sand correction was included or not.
 These results suggest CCs may have a larger impact on water at field capacity compared to water held at saturation at the 10-18 cm soil depth increment.
-To our knowledge there limited studies examining the potential for CCs to reduce flood damage in the Midwest, but the few that do only account for the increased evapotransipiration with the use of CCs (Antolini et al. 2020).
+To our knowledge there are limited studies examining the potential for CCs to reduce flood damage in the Midwest, but the few that do only account for the increased evapotransipiration with the use of CCs (Antolini et al. 2020).
 An increase in the soil’s ability to hold water after gravity drainage may also contribute to peak water flow regulation.
 By increasing water content at field capacity by 2%, CC fields could hold an additional XX L of water in each hectare (need to do those calcs), which could…(need to compare to discharge rates to see if this is actually a meaningful amount).

 The Gardner equation fit converged for all experimental units (Fig. 4), with a (inverse of air-entry potential) ranging from 0.001 to 0.284, and n (pore-size distribution index) ranging from 0.45 to 1.49 (supplemental material).
 While the parameters did differ by trial, cover cropping did not significantly affect either parameter in any trial.